 Search for these popular baking spices in your whisky by sipping and waiting for them to ricochet in your mouth like a cue ball slamming into the pack.

-Clove—Wild Turkey 101: Vanilla, butterscotch, and a roaring intensity of baking spices
+Clove—Wild Turkey 101: Vanilla, butter, and a roaring intensity of baking spices

 Nutmeg—Compass Box Spice Tree: French oak spiciness collides with banana, malt, and orchard fruits.